ligato/vpp-agent/plugins/vppv2/puntplugin/README.md

 2. **Punt to host:** packet matching one of the VPP IP address and also defined L3 protocol, L4 protocol and also port is punted to host

-3. **Punt to socket** packet has to match all the criteria as in previous case, but packet is punted to unix domain socket
+3. **Punt to host via socket** packet has to match all the criteria as in previous case, but packet is punted to unix domain socket

 In order to use punt to socket, VPP has to be started with configuration: